HomeServicesProjectsAbout UsFAQContactBlog & Social

 The devil is in the detail and most officers simply rely on collective common knowledge for these things and most in the profession will consider that solar panel on a roof slope in a conservation area will require permission.
 They are incorrect but it will take some effort for them to accept the truth.

-This proves the fallability of Local Authorties in such matters which they not be pleased about but this type of path dependence drives Councils into a corner and it is necessary for the rest of us to hoist then out, one case at a time.
+This proves the fallability of Local Authorties in such matters which they will not be best pleased about, but this type of path-dependence drives Councils into a corner and it is necessary for the rest of us to hoist them out, one case at a time.

 I hope you found some use to this post but if you would like further information or to discuss your case please feel free to call or email us.